 Allocation of property

-How a property is allocated will vary from region to region and landlord to landlord.
+How a property is allocated will vary from region to landlord.
 In many areas demand for housing is higher than the number of properties that are available.
 In most areas you may have to wait a long time to get a property that suits your needs.

 Many landlords operate choice-based lettings schemes, usually in partnership with the local council, where applicants are awarded points or placed in bands according to their situation.
 Applicants then ‘bid’ on vacant properties that meet their requirements and match the band/points awarded.